 Alright, so maybe the first method wasn’t as innovative and creative as I thought.
 I mean seriously, I told you to breathe.
 Wow, great advice, doctor!

-The third is accept- situations, circumstances and people themselves.
+The third is to Accept — Situations, circumstances and people themselves.
 This is way harder than it sounds.
 But don’t do it for the sake of doing it.
 Do it wholeheartedly if you will.

-‘I accept you as you are, but will you please shut up and change that attitude of yours?’
-Said Monu’s papa to him.
+‘I accept you as you are, but will you please shut up and change that attitude of yours?’ asked Monu’s papa.